Capital One bulks up U.S. cards with HSBC deal

 The revamp, aimed at sharpening its focus on Asia, reverses a strategy that has been criticized for planting flags around the world.

-Capital One shares rose 28 cents to close at $41.05 on the New York Stock Exchange.
-The KBW bank index .BKX was down 8.2 percent.
+Capital One shares were up 49 cents at $41.26 in morning trade on the New York Stock Exchange.
+The KBW bank index was down 2.5 percent.

-HSBC's London-listed shares were down 5.3 percent at 523.8 pence at 1600 GMT.
-The shares are down 17 percent this year, outperforming a 25 percent fall by the European banking index .SX7P.
+HSBC's London-listed shares were down 5.3 percent at 523.8 pence at 1600 GMT (5:00 p.m.
+British time).
+The shares are down 17 percent this year, outperforming a 25 percent fall by the European banking index.

 JPMorgan advised HSBC on the deal, while Morgan Stanley, Centerview Partners and Kessler Group advised Capital One.

-(Additional reporting by Kelvin Soh in Hong Kong and Steve Slater in London; Editing by Ken Wills, Andrew Callus, John Wallace, Steve Orlofsky and Bernard Orr)
+(Additional reporting by Kelvin Soh in Hong Kong and Steve Slater in London; Editing by Ken Wills, Andrew Callus, John Wallace and Steve Orlofsky)